 Giving families still more options, Michigan Virtual is the state’s official virtual school and offers part-time online classes for middle-school and high-school students; in some cases, fees may apply.
 You can search statewide courses through the organization’s online course catalog.

 We recently talked to Michigan Connections Academy about what online learning offers families.
 Bryan Klochak, superintendent at Michigan Connections Academy, told us that there are so many reasons why families choose virtual school.
 “There’s really no one ideal student or family [for online school] because everybody is coming to us for their own specific reason,” he said.
 “In our environment, we’re able to individualize, and that’s a big draw for lots of people.”

+In Michigan, public school students in grades 6-12 who aren’t switching full-time to a cyber charter school may take up to two online courses per term.
 To read more about online learning in Michigan, check out the Digital Learning Collaborative’s state profile.

 Michigan families can also choose to homeschool, which allows for high levels of customized learning and flexibility.
 Homeschooling is the process of parents educating students at home; parents can homeschool in all 50 states.

 You are not required to notify government or education authorities if you are homeschooling under Michigan’s homeschooling statute.
 However, submitting a notice of your intent to homeschool at the beginning of each school year is required if you are homeschooling as a nonpublic school.
-It is also recommended that you formally withdrawing from your public school so your student is not marked truant.
+It is also recommended that you formally withdraw from your public school so your student is not marked truant.